Why is My Cat Drooling Excessively Suddenly?- Top 7 Reasons Explained

 If you suspect your cat has been poisoned, you need to rush your feline to the vet in an emergency, as its condition will only deteriorate as the substance spreads through its system.
 Most cats make a full recovery if they are timely taken to the vet.

-6. Medication Side Effects
+9. Medication Side Effects

-If you recently started your cat on a new medicine, chances are drooling is a side effect.
-Most animal drugs have hypersalivation as a side effect.
 Your cat may also be salivating to get rid of the nasty after-taste of the medicine.
 You can try mixing it with wet canned food to reduce its taste, which should help the drooling.

 In any case, if the excessive drooling is because of the drug, it should subside as soon as the course is complete and is nothing to worry about.

 Seeing your vet about excessive drooling largely depends on other symptoms that your cat is exhibiting, as well as reasons for drooling.
-If your cat is drooling because of stress, traveling, or medication, there is nothing to worry about, as this is temporary.
+If your cat is drooling because of stress, travelling, or medication, there is nothing to worry about, as this is temporary.

 However, if the cause of drooling is unknown and accompanied by blood in drool, loss of appetite, vomiting, bad breath, difficulty breathing, or even seizures, you should see your vet.